IgorTodorovskiIBM/blog/_posts/2025-08-22-agentic-ai.md

 - Go 1.23 or later.
 For z/OS, you can get Go from the [IBM Open Enterprise SDK for Go](https://www.ibm.com/products/open-enterprise-sdk-go-zos).
 - An environment with `zopen` installed (either locally or on a remote z/OS system).
 Use these [instructions](https://zopen.community/#/Guides/QuickStart) if you don't have zopen installed.

-### The Architecture

-You have two primary ways to deploy this solution, depending on your needs; performance, security, etc.

 ### Step 1: Choose Your Language Model

 The core of our agent is the Large Language Model.
-You can leverage a cloud LLM, but given that the zopen community is all about open-source I am going to leverage an open-source model.
+You can leverage a any LLM, but given that the zopen community is all about open-source I am going to leverage an open-source model.
 Whether you run it remotely or on z/OS is up to you.

 **Option A (Recommended): Run the Model remotely (in my case my Workstation) with Ollama**